baoxingsong/AnchorWave/README.md

 ### Installation from source code
 #### Dependencies
 GNU GCC >=7.0
 Cmake >= 3.0
 [minimap2](https://github.com/lh3/minimap2) or [GMAP](http://research-pub.gene.com/gmap/)
-Operating System: Linux
+Operating System: Linux or MAC
 Memory: > 20 Gb

 If you would like to take the advantage of modern CPU to speed up please refer [the document for advanced installation](./installation.md).
+If you are working on a machine with ARM CPU, for example a MAC machine with M1/M2 CPU, please also refer [the document for advanced installation](./installation.md).
-Or you are using old x86_64 CPUs without SSE4.1 but with SSE2, please also refer [the document for advanced installation](./installation.md).
+If you are using old x86_64 CPUs without SSE4.1 but with SSE2, please also refer [the document for advanced installation](./installation.md).

 #### Compile
 ```